dhozil/genlayer-external-api-toolkit/README.md

 # 🛠️ GenLayer External API Toolkit

-A collection of reusable Intelligent Contract libraries for fetching live external data on GenLayer — no oracle, no trusted third parties.
+Intelligent Contract libraries for fetching live crypto prices and verifying public certificates on GenLayer — no oracle, no intermediaries.

-> **"Fetch live crypto prices and verify public certificates directly on-chain.
-Each validator independently fetches the data and reaches consensus."**
+> **"Each validator independently fetches live data from public endpoints and reaches consensus on-chain — no centralized intermediary needed."**

 -----